Timeline of the Elwha River dams & Removal Efforts

 1994 – Department of Interior determines that removal is necessary for full fisheries restoration

 2000 - Federal government acquires Elwha River dams

 2011 – June 1st - After 98 years generators at the dam powerhouse turned off forever.

 June 13 - Lake Aldwell has already dropped 18 feet.
 The Elwha River is finding it's natural channel.

-September 17 - 6 feet will be removed, dam removal begins.
+September 17 - 6 feet removed, dam removal begins.